-message_id: 0x5 protocol id: 0x16
+message_id: 0x5

+protocol_id: 0x16

+This command is option nal.

+Parameters

+Name Description

-Parameters Name Description Description uint32 domain_id Identifier fo or the reset domain.
+uint32 domain_id Identifier fo r the reset domain.

 Bits[31:1] Reserved must be zero.

 Bit[0] Notify enable.
-This bit can have one of the following values: uint32 notify_enable 1, which indicates that the platform should send RESET_ISSUED notifications to the calling agent when the domain is reset.
+This bit can have one of the following values:

+uint32 notify_enable 1, which indicates that the platform should send RESET_ISSUED notifications to the calling agent when the domain is reset.

 0, which indicates that the platform should not send any RESET_ISSUED notifications to the calling agent.

+Return values

+Name Description

+One of, but a not limited to, the following:

+SUCCE ESS.

-Return values Name Description NOT_FOU ND: if domain_id does not point to a valid domain. int32 status INVALID_PARAMETERS: if notify_enable specifies values that are either illegal or incorrect.
-See section 4.1.4 for status code definitions.
+int32 status NOT_F domain OUND: if domain_id does not point to a valid

+D_PARAMETERS: if notify_enable specifies that are either illegal or incorrect.

+See section n 4.1.4 for more status code definitions.